Manuv46/Biblioteca/README.md

 ## API BOOKS

-- `localhost:3000/api/books` to see info of all books
+- `localhost:3000/api/books` to see info of all books;
-- `localhost:3000/api/books/rented` to see info of all rented books and the user that take the book
+- `localhost:3000/api/books/rented` to see info of all rented books and the user that take the book;
-- `localhost:3000/api/books/available` to see info of all available books
+- `localhost:3000/api/books/available` to see info of all available books;
-- `localhost:3000/api/books/:id` to see info of a single book
+- `localhost:3000/api/books/:id` to see info of a single book, substitute :id with the isbn of the book;
 - `localhost:3000/api/books/newbook` to add a new book, for that u have to add info in the request body as in the example:

    ```